Vallista/Vallista/README.md

 Hi there 👋

 I'm web developer in korea.
 I want to be a free developer and write and develop something that only I can write.
-If you are interested in me, please check the contents below
+If you are interested in me, please check the contents below.

 - [Come visit my blog](https://vallista.kr)
 - [with this!](https://vallista.tistory.com)